antaalt/shader-language-server/README.md

 - **HLSL** uses [hassle-rs](https://github.com/Traverse-Research/hassle-rs) as backend.
 It provides bindings to directx shader compiler in rust.
 - **WGSL** uses [naga](https://github.com/gfx-rs/naga) as backend for linting.

+### Symbols

+Symbols are retrieved using queries based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/) API.

 ## Build for WASI

 The server can be built using [WASI](https://wasi.dev/) to interface with [VS Code WASI](https://code.visualstudio.com/blogs/2023/06/05/vscode-wasm-wasi) support.
 We are using threads so we target the thread version.

 To build it, install target first :

 ```shell
 rustup target add wasm32-wasip1-threads
 ```